khalhoz/geo1101-ahn3-GF-and-Interpolation/README.md

 well with the hydro-flattening algorithm.

 We recommend this as future work to the client.

+On the other hand, the algorithm is robust in the sense that it can handle really weird rivers shapes (such as offshoots, i.e. dock channels and hydro-power plants without any issues in most places.

 ## Future work in this repo